Ducks end Game 7 woes, beat Oilers 2-1 to reach West finals | New Country 923

 Anaheim will host the Nashville Predators in Game 1 of the conference finals Friday night.

+Getzlaf ended a monster series without a point on his 32nd birthday, but he contributed to a stellar defensive effort against NHL scoring champion Connor McDavid, who went scoreless in Game 7 and managed just five points in the series.

+“It’s going to take some time to get over it,” said McDavid, the 20-year-old captain.
+“But I think there are a lot of positives we can take from this year.
+We won’t have to answer that experience question anymore, which is nice.
+Come next season, we’ll find ourselves in a similar spot and be able to look back on this and feel that disappointment and know what that’s like.”

-Drake Caggiula got credit for a goal 3:31 into the first period for the Oilers, and Cam Talbot made 28 saves.
+Drake Caggiula got credit for Edmonton’s goal, and Talbot made 28 saves.
 Edmonton’s first playoff run since 2006 ended with four losses in five games, but the Oilers’ young talent seems certain to make them a major factor in the West for years.

 The time is now for the five-time Pacific Division champion Ducks on the 10-year anniversary of their 2007 championship.